dipayan-trilio/threat-scanning-architecture/architecture.md

 - Checks if reportingTarget is created and in available state.
 If not available, the polling cycle ends with pods in error state.

+##### Stale report cleanup

+- For s3 uses api to get all backupplans and for nfs target, the target is mounted first and find is used to list backups.
+For each backupplan, lists all backups.
+- Lists scanInstance CRs for the backupplan and compares the list.
+- For scanInstance CR if the backup directory does not exist, the scanInstance CR is deleted

+---

 - Mounts the backupTarget

 - Uses s3 api or find to get list of backupplans for which new backups have been created since last successful cronjob run.
 If no last run has been done, consider last 6 hours.